Nomad Africa Magazine

-Nomad Africa is a Pan-African quarterly issue magazine, published in Johannesburg, South Africa, by 2414 Publishing (Pty) Limited a subsidiary of 2414 Media Group.
-The prototype magazine of Nomad Africa Project was published in January 2012 and its reception was positive, resulting in an increased demand in Africa as well as internationally, so that distribution for the November 2015 printed edition already exceeded 65,000.
+Nomad Africa is a Pan-African tourism magazine, published quarterly from Johannesburg, South Africa, by 2414 Publishing (Pty) Limited a subsidiary of 2414 Media Group.
+The Nomad Africa Project was launched in January 2012 and its reception was positive, resulting in an increased demand in Africa as well as internationally, so that distribution for the November 2015 printed edition already exceeded 65,000.
 2414 Publishing (Pty) Ltd took over the Nomad Africa brand in 2015.

-Since 2015 up until the present moment, 2414 Publishing has grown the brand to become a high end retail magazine in Southern Africa as well as being distributed in selected African countries and in VIP lounges of international airports, business class sections of selected airlines, Four and Five Star Hotels.
+Since 2015 up until the present moment, 2414 Publishing has grown the brand to become a high end retail magazine in Southern Africa as well as being distributed in selected African countries and globally in VIP lounges of international airports, business class sections of selected airlines, Four and Five Star Hotels.

 2414 Publishing (Pty) Ltd encompasses associated media and digital platforms under its publishing umbrella.

 Content and style

 Nomad Africa magazine celebrates life on the African continent.
 The magazine consists of topics related to tourism, travel, culture and heritage.

 The magazine's content places special emphasis on the fast growth paths in industry, the myriad investment and developmental opportunities, innovations in commerce and technology, African history, business, tourism, special destinations, culture and arts.